samsquire/ideas4/README.md

 Someone can move a piece of context to the protocol schema centrally.
 So adding a new column to a database or to a protocol  message is as simple as changing it in one place.

-# 163. System tree in IDEs and direct code scheduling
+# 163. System tree in IDEs and direct system management

 In IntelliJ I find packages and class view in Java on the left hand side to be almost useless.
 In most codebasees, I find the file hierarchy of files of sourcecode to be useless.
  * People **do not** know how to organise code.